Sixteen Stone: Recording and background

 Guitarist Nigel Pulsford's father and Rossdale's stepfather died around the time the album was recorded.
 Sixteen Stone is dedicated to both.

 Some time prior to release, the band, known previously as Future Primitive, became known as Bush after Carson convinced the band that a shortened name would be more suitable for a CD.
-Sixteen Stone was delivered to Trauma Records in early April 1994, and released on 6 December that year through the label.
+Prior to the name-change the song "Bomb" (which would later appear on the album) had been released as a single under the "Future Primitive" name, as had an untitled promo version of the album itself.
+David Carson designed the album artwork and packaging for the album.
+Sixteen Stone was delivered to Trauma Records in early April 1994, and released on 1 November that year through the label.
 Rossdale has stated that the reason Sixteen Stones release through Trauma was delayed was the label's distributor, Hollywood Records, opining that the record contained "no singles" and "no album tracks".